bamsy/go-echo-templ/readme.md

 # Go Templ/Htmx Base Project

-My base project for using Go, Echo, Templ, HTMX, and AlpineJS
+My base project for using Go, Echo, Templ, HTMX, and PicoCSS

 ## Table of Contents